darwisrh/darwisrh/README.md

 - I'm currently learning ReactJS, Typescript, Webpack and Redux

-- For CSS frameworks i'm learning Tailwind, SemanticUI-React and ChakraUI

-- Also i'm learning ElectronJS to build Desktop App

 - And for backend i'm currently learning Go and NodeJS, maybe Laravel soon idk